cfnptr/garden-demo/README.md

 * AMD [Excavator](https://en.wikipedia.org/wiki/Excavator_(microarchitecture)) microarchitecture and newer
 * Apple [M1](https://en.wikipedia.org/wiki/Apple_M1) processor and newer

 These requirements are based on the support of the [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) instruction set in the x86 architecture.
-If you want, you can freely disable it and compile for any other architecture, including **ARM**.
+If you want, you can freely disable it and compile for older x86 CPUs.

 ## Build demo app ![CI](https://github.com/cfnptr/garden-demo/actions/workflows/cmake.yml/badge.svg)